Azure/Azure-Verified-Modules/docs/content/usage/quickstart/terraform/_index.md

 ## Next Steps

-For developing a more advanced solution, please see our lab titled "[Introduction to using Azure Verified Modules for Terraform](https://aka.ms/AVM/TF/labs)".
+For developing a more advanced solution, please see the lab titled "[Introduction to using Azure Verified Modules for Terraform](https://aka.ms/AVM/TF/labs)".